dreamworksanimation/usdmanager/README.md

 combining the best features from your favorite web browser and text editor into one application, with hooks to deeply integrate with other pipeline tools.
 It is developed and maintained by [DreamWorks Animation](http://www.dreamworksanimation.com) for use with USD and other hierarchical, text-based workflows, primarily geared towards feature film production.
-While primarily designed around PyQt4, USD Manager uses the Qt.py compatibility library to allow working with PyQt4, PyQt5, PySide, or PySide2 for Qt bindings.
+While originally designed around PyQt4, USD Manager uses the Qt.py compatibility library to allow working with PyQt4, PyQt5, PySide, or PySide2 for Qt bindings.

 ![USD Manager screenshot](docs/_static/screenshot_island.png?raw=true "USD Manager")